Project Directors

 Mary Russell Mitford.
 Anne is working on Mitford's letters and Our Village for the Digital Mitford Project.

 assistant for the Center for the Digital Text.
-She is currently working on a digital
+She is co-editing the digital edition of Mary Russell Mitford’s journal of 1819-1823.

-Restoration of Nell Nelson, which began in spring 2014 as research for her
+Restoration of Nell Nelson, started in spring 2014 as research for her

 importance of a female investigative reporter that exposed the harmful effects